Martyrs of New Guinea: Anglicans

-Anglican missionaries reached New Guinea in 1891.
+Anglican missionaries first reached New Guinea in 1891.
 In 1898 the Anglican Diocese of Papua New Guinea was established and was a missionary diocese of the Church of England in Australia.
-Bishop of New Guinea Philip Strong called on his clergy and staff to remain at their posts.
+As the Japanese military advanced on the island in 1942, Bishop of New Guinea Philip Strong called on his clergy and staff to remain at their posts.
+The following were victims of the military advance.